 This Milestone presents the status of the EGI Operational Level Agreement (OLA) framework, the reporting tools and the procedures in place for the service level management with a focus on the PY3 developments.

 The description of the EGI.eu OLA is provided in Section 2.
-The framework and the related reporting mechanisms is given in section 3.
+The framework and the related reporting mechanisms are described in section 3.
 Section 4 and 5 provide an update on the current monitoring tools and the current targets for Resource Centres and Resource infrastructure Provider services.
 Section 5 presents the PY4 work plan, and Section 6 concludes the deliverable.

 EGI.eu OLA